nicklayb/alfred-bitbucket/README.md

 5. Fill the values
     - `clientId` : Consumer Key
     - `secret` : Consumer secret
+    - `repoMaxAge`: Number of minutes list of repositories should be cached, defaults to 480
+    - `userMaxAge`: Number of minutes user information should be cached, defaults to 720
+    - `teamMaxAge`: Number of minutes list of teams should be cached, defaults to 720
 6. Save

 #### Through the `plist` file.